 - It is in any case wise to agree that the freelance will warn the client if a job seems to be running over time.
 This can help prevent commissioning staff, who often have unreasonable expectations, from questioning freelances' invoices.

 - Commissioning editors themselves are seldom hired as freelances, and nor are development editors (or their equivalent, as titles vary from publisher to publisher).
 Freelances who do undertake such work should be sure to negotiate fees higher than that suggested for project management.

-- For original design rates, see Design - books.
+- For rates for preparing original designs, see Design - books.

-- Use the checklist to be sure that all contingencies are covered, and make sure the client has adequate insurance to protect the freelance while they hold any pictures or artwork.
+- Use the contract checklist to be sure that all contingencies are covered.
+In addition, make sure the client has adequate insurance to protect the freelance while they hold any physical originals of pictures or artwork.
 If in doubt, the freelance should insist that these will remain with the client and agree working methods that will accommodate this.
 Freelances should not have to bear the prohibitive cost either of insurance or of replacement should there be any mishap.

 Browse a selection of NUJ freelances with relevant skills through the Freelance Directory:

 Text © Mike Holderness & previous contributors; Moral rights asserted.
 The collection (database right) © National Union of Journalists.
 Comments to firstname.lastname@example.org please.
 You may find the glossary helpful.